aura-nw/aura/x/smartaccount/README.md

             done
 ```
 - **Antehandler**
-    - tx will be identified as having type `smart account`.
+    - tx will be identified as signed by smart account.
 If true, it will be redirected to `SA SetPubKey` and `SA decorator`
     - `smart account` tx will go through the `SA SetPubKey` decorator instead of the `auth Set PubKey` decorator.
 This will avoid the check for similarity of **Account Address** and **PubKey**.

 </br>